VX7FAR/Battery-Capacity-Gauge/README.md

 | setCalibration_32V_1A()   | 32V   | 1A   |
 | setCalibration_16V_400mA()   | 16V   | 400mA   |

-- For displaying the bar I have used a complete black box, to change it you can make your own custom byte and update it into one_box[].
+- For displaying the bar I have used a complete black box, to change it you can make your own custom character and update it into one_box[].
 To make the byte you can visit this website and make the design as you like: https://maxpromer.github.io/LCD-Character-Creator/
 - If you wish to use another battery then update the <mark>capacity</mark> variable  to the mAh capacity of your battery and you might have to update the OCV table with the OCV table of your own battery.
-Also if the battery operates on very low current like less than 20mA then you might have to remove the ocmponents that determine battery status or make it very less to maybe 5 or 10 or whatever you like.
-Also you might have to change the TP4056 with something else since it cannot charge every cell.
+Also if the battery operates on very low current like less than 20mA then you might have to remove the components that determine battery status or make it very less to maybe 5 or 10 or whatever you like.
+Also you might have to change the TP4056 with something else since it cannot charge every battery.

+NOTE : This project still lacks some features and is in development so expect improvements.